Intermediate Disorder regime for half-space directed polymers: Introduction

 \subsection{Acknowledgement}

-The author is grateful to Ivan Corwin for his incredible guidance and many encouraging conversations, and also extends thanks to Guillaume Barraquand and Promit Ghosal for their helpful discussions related to this work.
+The author is very grateful to Ivan Corwin for his incredible guidance and many encouraging conversations, and also extends thanks to Guillaume Barraquand and Promit Ghosal for their helpful discussions related to this work.
+The author is in particular very grateful to an anonymous referee for pointing out many typos/errors and for providing numerous suggestions.
 The author was partially supported by NSF grant of Ivan Corwin's DMS-1664650 as well as the NSF grant DMS-1441467 for PCMI, at which this work started.